sj-doyle/MobileConnectTestApp/README.md

-CrossOperatorAPIDemo
+Mobile Connect Test App

-Demonstrates the use of cross operator API services including payments &amp; operator identity
+Tests the use of cross operator Mobile Connect